bbqz007/zhelper/db/benchmark/nosql/README.md

 4. sqlite3 is good at large values, while bdb is super poor.

 4. bdb is good at Synchronous Writes on SSD and HDD, even in large values case.

+4. bdb is also good at in memory if you use C(oncurrency)DB rather than T(ransactional)DB.

 5. when sqlite3 and bdb do transactions, they like to io the log on backend storage, and bdb like more.